luobox/Personal-Site-of-Jack-Kinsella/_posts/24-4-2014-on-passive-income.markdown

 I had a few more sales from the private tutors website, but it only ever made a few hundred euros.
-Seeing that it wasn't taking off, I returned to the drawing board, and decided to construct something else.
+Seeing that it wasn't taking off, I returned to the drawing board and decided to construct something else.

 In college everyone in my year said I made excellent notes, so I resolved to sell my old university law notes online.
 I edited my Word